All States and Capitals of India 2026: Check Complete Updated List of 28 States, 8 UTs, PDF in English, Tamil, Hindi

-India is a federal constitutional republic governed under a parliamentary system, comprising 28 states and 8 union territories.
-The states include Andhra Pradesh, Arunachal Pradesh, Assam, Bihar, Chhattisgarh, Goa, Gujarat, Haryana, Himachal Pradesh, Jharkhand, Karnataka, Kerala, Madhya Pradesh, Maharashtra, Manipur, Meghalaya, Mizoram, Nagaland, Odisha, Punjab, Rajasthan, Sikkim, Tamil Nadu, Telangana, Tripura, Uttar Pradesh, Uttarakhand, and West Bengal.
-Along with the states, India also has eight Union Territories—Andaman and Nicobar Islands, Chandigarh, Dadra & Nagar Haveli and Daman & Diu, Delhi, Jammu and Kashmir, Ladakh, Lakshadweep, and Puducherry.
-Each state and Union Territory has its own administrative setup, capital, and governance structure.
+India consists of 28 states and 8 Union Territories, as of 2026.
+The 28 states are: Andhra Pradesh, Arunachal Pradesh, Assam, Bihar, Chhattisgarh, Goa, Gujarat, Haryana, Himachal Pradesh, Jharkhand, Karnataka, Kerala, Madhya Pradesh, Maharashtra, Manipur, Meghalaya, Mizoram, Nagaland, Odisha, Punjab, Rajasthan, Sikkim, Tamil Nadu, Telangana, Tripura, Uttar Pradesh, Uttarakhand, and West Bengal.
+The 8 Union Territories are: Andaman and Nicobar Islands, Chandigarh, Dadra & Nagar Haveli and Daman & Diu, Delhi, Jammu and Kashmir, Ladakh, Lakshadweep, and Puducherry.
+Together, these states and Union Territories, each with its own administrative capital, form India’s federal administrative structure, reflecting the country’s vast geographical, cultural, and political diversity.
+The states and capitals of India 2026 PDF is important for bank exam preparation.

 States And Capitals Of India 2026 PDF Download - Complete Details